quatico-solutions/websmith/docs/write-your-own-addon.md

 export declare const foobar1: () => string;
 ```

-### TargetPostTransformer
+### ResultProcessor

-TargetPostTransformer follow the same approach as `Generator` but are executed after the compilation has been finished.
+ResultProcessor follow the same approach as `Generator` but are executed after the compilation has been finished.
 The difference is that they are executed executed only once **per target**, not once **per file**.

 #### Example: tag-collector-transformer